 Signs of a Top

-The bond market is showing all the classic signs that a final top may have already been put into place based off of our analysis.
+The bond market is showing all the classic signs that a final top may have already been put into place based on our analysis.
 Note (chart above) the parabolic blowoff curve above the upper channel and subsequent failure (blue callout) in 2016 — hallmark signals of a market that has formed an unsustainable momentum topping pattern.

 The next piece of the puzzle for a top to form from a technical perspective is to see the market break its lower rising trendline at 137.0.